 To begin with, what is a poison pill?
-The poison pill defence has been around since the 1980s.
+The poison pill defense has been around since the 1980s.
 The term was coined by a New York legal firm called Wachtell, Lipton, Rosen, and Katz.

 Types of Poison Pills

 The second type is the flip-over poison pill.
 Existing shareholders can only purchase discounted shares if the takeover attempt is successful.
-This can be perceived as a last effort attempt to dissuade the party from taking over the company if a dilution occurs after the takeover.
+This can be perceived as a last-effort attempt to dissuade the party from taking over the company if a dilution occurs after the takeover.

 Effects of a Poison Pill